ublue-os/website/docs/images/bazzite/FAQ.md

 8. Should have both OSes on the same drive

 ## I am having issues installing Bazzite on my hardware!
 What's going on?
 OCI images are very new and the Fedora installer, Anaconda, has some issues with this.
 If you have skills in [Lorax](https://weldr.io/lorax/f28-branch/lorax.html) and the [Anaconda installer](https://www.fedoraproject.org/wiki/Anaconda), please help by contributing!
 We are at a crossroads here because this is one of the most difficult hurdles that Bazzite and the Universal Blue project face.
-We are essentially dependent on upstream to resolve the issues.
+We are dependent on upstream to resolve the issues currently.

 **Here are the main installer issues and their workarounds:**